premchander-revature/interviewquestions/Java Automation/testing-automation.md

 A project's feature can be described as a stand-alone unit or functionality.

-Example: For an e-commerce website, we can have the following features:-
+Example: For an e-commerce website, we can have the following features: -

 - User registers and signs up on the website
 - User tries to log in to their account using their credentials